What is tattoo ink made of? There are some myths going around as people ask “does tattoo ink have metal in it?”.

 Organic and vegan inks have grown in popularity as people understand them to be much safer.
 For instance, organic ink carriers tend to be as simple as purified filtered water and natural pigments which can reduce the chances of a reaction.

 Vegan inks are not necessarily any safer than other types of ink, but the natural ingredients can give you a little bit more peace of mind.
-Of course, if you are a vegan then you will want to make sure that none of the ingredients have come from animals.
+Of course, if you are a vegan, and want to get a vegan tattoo, then you will want to make sure that none of the ingredients have come from animals.

 The vast majority of tattoo inks are safe, which is important to know when going into your tattoo appointment.